UAW LOCAL 4811 BYLAWS

 Section 2.
 The Joint Council shall issue budgetary guidelines for Campuses.

 Section 3.
-No agent or official of the Local Union or Campus is authorized to execute a real estate lease, deed, service or maintenance contract or other long-term agreement unless the proposed agreement has been reviewed by an outside expert or attorney and has been approved by the Executive Board.
+No agent or representative of the Local Union or Campus is authorized to execute a real estate lease, deed, service or maintenance contract or other long-term agreement unless the proposed agreement has been reviewed by an outside expert or attorney and has been approved by the Local Union Executive Board.

 Section 4.
-The Joint Council has the power to direct the Executive Board to implement a travel policy not inconsistent with UAW International policy.
+The Joint Council has the power to direct the Local Union Executive Board to implement a travel policy not inconsistent with International Union, UAW policy.
 This policy shall be posted on the Local Union website.

 Section 5.
 The Joint Council may allocate a budget for Officer pay.
-Such an allocation shall be implemented by the Executive Board, unless otherwise stipulated.
-Officer pay is equivalent to the rate of a Teaching Fellow at the officer's campus.
+Such an allocation shall be implemented by the Local Union Executive Board, unless otherwise stipulated.
+Officer pay is equivalent to the rate of a Teaching Fellow at the Officer’s campus.
 Collecting Officer pay alone does not constitute employment as Local Union staff.

 Article 20, Local Union Employees

 Section 1.
-The Personnel Committee shall be composed of the President, the Financial Secretary, and at least one other Executive Officer to be selected by a simple majority vote of the Executive Board.
-This committee shall be empowered to hire, terminate, supervise, and otherwise manage Local Union staff (in accordance with collectively bargained agreements for represented employees).
-No member of the committee shall be a member of the staff union.
+The Personnel Committee shall be composed of the President, the Financial Secretary, and at least one (1) other member of the Local Union Executive Board to be selected by a simple majority vote of the Executive Board.
+The Personnel Committee shall be empowered to hire, terminate, supervise, and otherwise manage Local Union staff in accordance with collectively bargained agreements for represented employees.
+No member of the Personnel Committee shall be a member of the staff union.
 All Local Union staff must be UAW members.

 Section 2.
 Requests for additional staff shall be made to the Executive Board.
 Appeals of Executive Board decisions about staffing shall be made to the Joint Council.